 The requirements are thought to be fair and reasonable, bearing in mind the need to protect the public and the applicant, and also in the event of any claim arising as a consequence of placement.

 Can a request for bunting be turned down?

 There may be circumstances in which we might refuse to give consent.
-In which case the reasons for refusal will be clearly given.
-An applicant then has the right to appeal to us as the highway authority, either against the refusal or against the terms and conditions required by the authority.
+The reasons for refusal will be clearly given, and the applicant has the right to appeal against either the refusal or against the terms and conditions required by the authority.

 We also reserve the right to remove the bunting should it become unsafe.
 The cost of so doing will be recovered from the applicant.

 What if I have any queries, concerns or complaints?